Integrated Logistics Management: Five Steps to Success in the Evolving Logistics Industry

-3. The third strategy creates an opportunity through the sharing of best practices.
 By sharing best practices companies can capitalize on local knowledge and experience, which are areas of significant importance in an increasingly globalized world.
 Through structured training programs, either in-class, online or both, departments within organizations can disseminate knowledge and best practice strategies to improve the overall performance of the company.

-4. The fourth strategy that can help companies capitalize on new market opportunities is competitive differentiation.
 As new trends emerge and the market evolves, traditional services are becoming increasingly more commoditized.
 This amplifies the importance of value-added services that companies can provide, as well as the importance of customer partnerships that can be developed.
 In an industry with notoriously low contract renewal rates, value-added services need to improve, customer relationships must be strengthened, and operational capabilities and technology must be developed further to ensure effective management.

-5. The fifth and final way companies can distinguish themselves from competitors and develop competitive advantages is by leveraging IT services.
 It is vital to educate and train employees to ensure they are knowledgeable of the basic technological offerings and service capabilities that often go unused or unrealized as it can provide a significant competitive edge.
 Employees that understand how IT services can be optimized within the industry and the international supply chain, and then communicate their potential to the customer can put your company ahead of the pack.